MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Experimental Design and Evaluation

-We evaluate the \textbf{MAESTRO} framework by quantifying the contribution of LLM-generated reward shaping and adaptive curriculum design to the performance and robustness of cooperative MARL.
-Our goals are twofold: (1) isolate the effect of LLM-generated reward functions relative to template-based rewards under an adaptive curriculum, and (2) demonstrate the stability and learning efficiency of the full MAESTRO system in a complex, non-stationary environment.
+We assess MAESTRO by (i) isolating the contribution of LLM-shaped rewards relative to an adaptive curriculum with template rewards, and (ii) evaluating stability and efficiency in a non-stationary TSC environment.